celery/celery/docs/configuration.rst

 * CELERYD_PREFETCH_MULTIPLIER
     How many messages to prefetch at a time multiplied by the number of concurrent processes.
 The default is 4 (four messages for each process).
-The default setting seems pretty good here, but if you have very long running tasks waiting in the queue and you have to start the workers, make note that the first worker to start will receive four times the number of messages initially, which might not be fairly balanced among the workers.
+The default setting seems pretty good here.
+However, if you have very long running tasks waiting in the queue and you have to start the workers, note that the first worker to start will receive four times the number of messages initially.
+Thus the tasks may not be fairly balanced among the workers.